 Graduated in Art History and Museums, I was mainly focused on educating younger generations and bringing arts and culture closer to a younger audience.
 I worked with school groups in different cultural institutions, and, after many years doing administrative work in different areas, I am excited to be part of Imagine, providing my support to everyone in this community.
 On my free time, I take long walks with my dog, visit museums, love travelling and finding new places to eat.

-Nicky // Coordinator
+Nicky // School Coordinator

 Originally from the UK, I am a passionate and committed educator with over 13 years experience in both British and American international schools.
 I am a graduate of Graduate Trainee Program (GTP) and a MEd. in International Administration.
 Prior to my transition to education, I worked in the financial sector in London, after majoring in both Political Science and Economics.
 My transition from the business world to teaching has been extremely rewarding, as I have focused my energy, creativity and rigor to help impact positively the lives of young people.

 As a mum of 2 young boys, I have a vested interest in bringing engagement, curiosity and fun into learning.
 The Montessori philosophy with its child-focused approach, has great appeal, as each child is treated as a unique and individual learner.
 When I’m not at work, I’m usually baking, reading, running and spending time with my family.